Paul Bateson

-1940–1973

 Early life

 Paul Bateson was born on August 24, 1940, and grew up in Lansdale, Pennsylvania, the son of a metallurgist.
 He would later suggest that his appearance in The Exorcist (1973) was revenge on his father for punishing him as a child by making him stay home from Saturday matinées at the local movie theater and listen to opera on the radio instead.
 Bateson served in the United States Army in the early 1960s, where he began drinking heavily out of boredom while stationed in West Germany, beginning a lifetime struggle with alcoholism.
 After his discharge, he returned to Lansdale and stopped drinking for a time.

-In 1964, Bateson moved to New York City and began a relationship with a man (he would later describe himself as "not exclusively gay") who he said was "involved in music."
+In 1964, Bateson moved to New York City and began a relationship with a man (he would later describe himself as "not exclusively gay") whom he said was "involved in music."
 The relationship was marked by heavy drinking, either in the form of cocktails at The Pierre and frequent parties at the couple's home, or weekends in the Fire Island enclave of Cherry Grove—both with food cooked by Bateson.
 Five years later, Bateson's mother died of a stroke and his younger brother died by suicide.